aws-samples/aws-serverless-workshops/WebApplication/README.md

 ### Serverless Framework Tutorial
 The primary focus here is learning how to use the serverless framework to provision the necessary services for our backend application.
+All the magic will be occurring in a yaml file that provides serverless framework with the recipes.
+So remember to watch carefully for indentation and nesting.

 If you wish to know more, visit the <a target="_blank" href="https://serverless.com/framework/docs/">serverless website</a>.
 You will notice that there are adaptations for Azure, Google Cloud, AWS and so forth.
 Since we are using AWS, you should look there.

 Lets get started!

-Prerequisites (Run the following commands in CLI):
+Prerequisites:
-1. Install Node (https://nodejs.org/en/) if you have not done so yet.
+1. Install latest Node (https://nodejs.org/en/) if you have not done so yet.
-2. "npm install npm@latest -g" - updates to the latest NPM version
+2. Run "npm install npm@latest -g" in CLI - updates to the latest NPM version
-3. "npm install -g serverless" - installs the serverless utility on your machine so it can be run in anywhere
+3. Run "npm install -g serverless" in CLI - installs the serverless utility on your machine so it can be run in anywhere
-4. Choose a code editor (i.e. Atom, Visual Code etc) and open 3_ServerlessBackend project folder
+4. Choose a code editor (i.e. Atom, Visual Code etc) and open WebApplication/3_ServerlessBackend project folder

 Steps: